IAmRC1/crud_react_redux/README.md

 - [x] Added Pagination
 - [ ] Redux Implemented

+React CRUD available at master branch; With redux is added to withRedux branch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts